 DRN Probate Lawyers’ Top 5 Will Writing Tips

-The sooner you make your will, the sooner you will have the peace of mind that comes with knowing your family, friends and loved ones will be able to carry out your wishes exactly as you planned.
+The sooner you make your Will, the sooner you will have the peace of mind that comes with knowing your family, friends and loved ones will be able to carry out your wishes exactly as you planned.

-Tip 2: Enlist the expert support of a wills and probate lawyer.
+Tip 2: Enlist the expert support of a Wills and Probate lawyer.

-Making your will with a trusted legal professional means you’ll be covered by the Solicitors’ Regulation Authority.
+Making your Will with a trusted legal professional means you’ll be covered by the Solicitors’ Regulation Authority.
 A qualified solicitor will understand the intricate legalities and be able to offer in-depth tax advice, including details on your inheritance tax allowance, enabling you to make decisions now to aid your family and loved ones in the future.

 Tip 4: Remember to appoint guardians.

-In some wills, details are given on the subjects of assets and estate, but guardianship can be overlooked, especially if you are in a family unit with more than one parent.
+In some Wills, details are given on the subjects of assets and estate, but guardianship can be overlooked, especially if you are in a family unit with more than one parent.

 If you are in an unmarried partnership, it is important to place each other as guardians so that any children you have under the age of 18 are automatically legally placed in your partner’s care in the event of your death.

-Tip 5: Choose executors wisely
+Tip 5: Choose your executors wisely